adiom-data/dsync/README.md

 mongosh $MDB_DEST
 ```
 Congratulations!
 You should be able to access the 'odc' database and see the collections in it that were migrated from the Cosmos DB.

+# Questions and reporting issues

+Please report any bugs here in the GitHub project.

+For technical questions and discussions, please use the dsync-dev@adiom.io mailing list.

+For commercial inquires, please contact info@adiom.io